 What happens when I get there?

 You may want to arrive a few minutes before worship begins.
-A greeter will say hi and give you a prayer book (at the 8:30 service) and a bulletin (at 8:30 and 10:30) to help guide you through the service.
+A greeter will say hi and give you a a bulletin to help guide you through the service.
 They’ll be happy to answer any questions you might have.
 Find a seat wherever you feel comfortable.

 How will I know what to do?

 We usually stand to sing, kneel to pray and sit to listen to the readings and the sermon.
 You can follow what others are doing.
 Your bulletin includes the words to the prayers and, at 10:30, the hymns.
 We say some of the prayers together (written in bold type), and some are said or sung by the priest.
 If you don’t know the tune for a hymn or don’t feel comfortable joining in, don’t worry – you won’t be the only one not singing.

 If you feel lost, you can always ask someone.
 We’re happy to help!

 We take a collection during the service to support the work we do in our church and in the wider Mississauga community.
 It’s completely up to you whether you’d like to contribute.
 You can use one of the envelopes for visitors in your pew, or put something straight into the collection plate.
 We’re grateful for anything you might choose to give.

 All baptized Christians are invited to receive the bread and wine at Communion.
 Everybody can come forward for a blessing, indicated by crossing your arms over your chest.
 You can also choose to stay in your pew.

 When it’s time for Communion, the congregation goes to the front of the church, row by row.
 You can stand or kneel at the altar rail.
 If you’d prefer not to drink from the chalice, you can cross your arms over your chest.